 Chromebooks act as something as a go-between on tablets and laptops.
 They have similar functionality (portable and lightweight) but are usually less powerful.

 The one big factor they have going for them?
-They’re cheap.
+Low cost.

 But perhaps they lack the functionality of some of the other options.